White Papers

 Many OPC-based systems require high availability of source data.
 This is often achieved through redundancy.
 This paper discusses the major concepts for redundant systems, such as hot/warm/cold standby, switchovers and fallbacks, the timer pitfall, object and link monitoring, preferred sources, and others.
 Read more…

-There are a number of ways that the Cogent DataHub can be used to implement redundancy in an OPC-based system.
+There are a number of ways that DataHub software can be used to implement redundancy in an OPC-based system.
 This document illustrates a few of the most common scenarios.
 Read more…

 In the automation and process control world, there are two important ways to archive data: logging it to a database or feeding it to a real-time historian.
 Although a relational database has many advantages, this paper gives three reasons why that approach may not be sufficient.
 Read more…